logo of the website

 • V = Volume of the bulb

-Benefits of the McLeod Gauge
+Advantages of McLeod Gauge

 • Unaffected by Gas Composition: One of the most significant benefits of a McLeod Gauge is that its readings are not influenced by the composition of the gas being measured.
 This makes it reliable for a variety of gases.

-Drawbacks of the McLeod Gauge
+Disadvantages of McLeod Gauge

 • Discontinuous Output: The McLeod Gauge does not provide a continuous, real-time output of pressure.
 Instead, it provides measurements only when the gas sample is compressed, making it less suitable for dynamic pressure monitoring.